vmouchakis/Brainaic/README.md

 ## TODO:
 - [ ] Add support for other models
     https://github.com/ChristopherKing42/llama/tree/patch-1 - LLAMA 7B ADDED
-- [] Add more tasks.
+- [ ] Add more tasks.
 Right now only querying over files is supported.
 Chat-based funcionality using Llama will be added
-- [] Llama model is very slow.
+- [ ] Llama model is very slow.
 Make it faster
+- [ ] Add memory - FIX
+- [ ] Add prompts - FIX

 ## Problems
-- [] Llama model is useless when max_tokens are exceeded.
+- [ ] Llama model is useless when max_tokens are exceeded.

-## Todo
-- [] Add memory - FIX
-- [] Add prompts - FIX
-- [] Fix Llama

 #### Usefull links